top of page

 The verb 'entreat' has its etymological origins in Middle English, specifically from the word 'entretien,' which means 'interaction' or 'conversation.'
 This Middle English term, in turn, was influenced by the Old French word 'entreatier,' derived from 'en' (meaning 'in' or 'into') and 'traitier' (meaning 'to treat' or 'to negotiate').
 Over time, in the late 14th century, 'entreat' emerged in English to describe the act of negotiating or interacting with someone, often with a sense of urgency or importance.
 As the word evolved, it came to signify earnestly requesting or begging someone to do something, frequently in a pleading or beseeching manner.
 The etymology of 'entreat' thus reflects its historical roots in the realm of communication and interaction, emphasizing the heartfelt and often urgent nature of the request.

-Quiz: Find the meaning of the verb entreat:
+Find the correct meaning of the verb entreat:

 Try Again!